phanthaoIT/TeamCity-TestFlight-Appium-ReactNative/1-run-automation-test.md

 ![alt text](./assets/param_key.png )

 Now, we will add a build step to run automation test.
-+ In your project in TeamCity, on the left side on the page, click on 'Build Step' to set build steps.
++ In your Teamcity project, on the left side on the page, click on 'Build Step' to set build steps.
 + On the right side of the page,  for the 'Runner type' category, choose 'Command Line '.
-+ Add command lines to your script content.
++ Add below command to `Custom script` part.

-Example:
 ```
   cd javascript
   npm install